Learning Linear Attention in Polynomial Time: Technical Overview

-We show that, as a direct implication of our algorithmic result, it is possible to produce such an efficiently checkable condition (a certificate) on the data that guarantees every empirical risk minimizer in a family of $\text{MHLA}$s computes the same function.
-Let $\Lambda_D$ be the second moment of the flattening of the data, denoted $\mathcal{H}(Z)$, in feature space:
+A direct implication of our algorithmic result is the construction of an efficiently checkable condition on the data that guarantees every empirical risk minimizer in a family of $\text{MHLA}$s computes the same function.
+Let $\Lambda_D$ be the second moment of a specific mapping $\mathcal{H}(Z)$ of the data, defined in \lemref{lem:certifiable-identifiability}.